 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Last week, a reader emailed me asking if the British Airways Visa Signature® Card Travel Together Ticket is a good value.
-He recently applied for the (British Airways Avios) offer on the card.

 Q: Should I get the British Airways Travel Together Ticket?